Shamshad TV

-News and current affairs

-SMN has state-of-the-art newsroom and is designed to meet the present time challenges and dynamic news environment.
-SMN powerful news production system has made it different from its competitors in providing the quality news from Afghanistan, region and around the world.
-Our reporters are based in 30 provinces of Afghanistan, Khyber Pakhtunkhwa, Quetta Pakistan, United Arab Emirates, has placed SRTN in a row of more trusted source of news providers.
-Our news covers national, regional and international issues happening around the globe.

-The news is only the first rough draft of history and we are the first to discover it.
+Shamshad TV was suspended per orders of the Taliban intelligence services on 18 October 2025; the reasons are unclear, but when Taliban agents entered the station, they ordered its operations to be suspended indefinitely.

 Coverage

-Shamshad TV installed the highest towers to cover most remote districts around the country, especially in the south.
-Shamshad currently provides free-to-air services to viewers in Kabul, Logar, Kapisa, Parwan, Wardak, Ningrahar, Laghman, Balkh (Mazar-e-Sharif), Paktia, Khost, Kundoz, Heart, Kandahar, Helmand, Kunar, Baghlan, Ghazni, Nimroz, Farah, Zabul, Badakhshan and other province.
+Shamshad TV installed towers to cover most remote districts around the country, especially in the south.
+Shamshad currently provides free-to-air services to viewers in Kabul, Logar, Kapisa, Parwan, Wardak, Nangarhar, Laghman, Balkh (Mazar-e-Sharif), Paktia, Khost, Kunduz, Herat, Kandahar, Helmand, Kunar, Baghlan, Ghazni, Nimruz, Farah, Zabul, Badakhshan and other provinces.
 Beside (free to air service) the main cities are also covered by cable operators.
-New transmitters have been installed in Speen Boldak and Turkham for terrestrial coverage across border in the tribal area.
-Furthermore, 90% in Pakhtunkhwa and Baluchistan are covered by cable operators.
+New transmitters have been installed in Spin Boldak and Torkham for terrestrial coverage across border in the tribal area.
+Furthermore, 90% area in the neighbouring Pakistani provinces of Khyber Pakhtunkhwa and Balochistan is covered by cable operators.